-- 1.1 This report provides the draft 2020/21 revenue and capital budget proposals for the Neighbourhood directorate.
-As part of drafting the proposals a comprehensive review has been undertaken across all service areas in order to ensure that the existing budget is realistic and sufficient to ensure that the service area can deliver its objectives in supporting the City Council Corporate plan priorities. - 1.2 The current budget proposals are a one year budget plan to reflect the Government's Spending Round for local government, although this plan does form part of a longer term budget strategy that seeks to protect front line services.
-In order to provide this protection, the main areas of review for identification of savings and efficiencies are through either growing the commercial opportunities to increase the levels of income, or improving internal processes to ensure functions are delivered more efficiently.
+- 1.1 This report sets out the proposed 2020/21 revenue and capital budget proposals for the Neighbourhoods Directorate.
+As part of drafting the proposals a comprehensive review has been undertaken across all service areas in order to ensure that the existing budget is realistic and sufficient to ensure that the service area can deliver its objectives in supporting the Council's Corporate Plan priorities. - 1.2 The report also includes those areas of service which are in the remit of Neighbourhood and Environmental Scrutiny Committee but not within the Neighbourhoods Directorate, namely Housing and Residential growth from within the Growth & Development directorate and details of these areas is set out in section 8 of the report. - 1.3 The current budget proposals are a one year budget plan to reflect the Government's Spending Round for local government, although this plan does form part of a longer term budget strategy that seeks to protect front line services.
+In order to provide this protection the main areas of review for identification of efficiencies are through either growing the commercial opportunities to increase the levels of income, or improving internal processes to ensure functions are delivered more efficiently.